jagan-hazard/Matplotlib/README.md

 # Matplotlib
-Some of the basics Plots in matplotlib.
+Some of the basics in matplotlib.

 commonly used markers:
 =======================